rajos29/NIH-ChestX-ray14-Thoracic-Radiograph-Analysis-with-Dashboard-Visualizer/README.md

 Dataset preparation includes:

 - image organization
+  - resize 224x224
+  - imageNet normalization

 - metadata selection

 - label filtering

 - manifest creation

 - patient-level validation

+Dataset splits were generated at the patient level with an approximate split ratio:

+- 70% training

+- 15% validation

+- 15% test

 The `manifest_v2.parquet` file functions as the central dataset index for training and dashboard use.